 - olive oil

 - Fresh is best for this recipe, I prefer fresh basil, freshly grated cheeses, and fresh garlic.
-Pregrated cheeses and jarred garlic can be used in a pinch, however.
+Pregrated cheeses have a powder coating and should be avoided, however jarred garlic can be used if needed.

 - Add additional olive oil if necessary to adjust to your desired consistency.